Silicon23/MoreChineseStructures/README.md

 - Budda statues inspired by the Leshan Giant Buddha

 ### Other things
-- various different little temples scattered around the world
+- various different temples scattered around the world
+- Zheng He style fleet ships across the oceans.

 ## Biomes
 - Megaplains, where the yurts will be located